ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 Enum declarations can have duplicate members.

-For example, the following declarations where both `LiftStatus` and `TrailStatus` have the same ‘OPEN’ and ‘CLOSED’ members is now allowed.
+For example, the following declarations where both `LiftStatus` and `TrailStatus` have the same ‘OPEN’ and ‘CLOSED’ members are now allowed.
 ```ballerina
 enum LiftStatus {
    OPEN,